Murder of Shelly Dadon: Investigation

 Most information on the investigation is not publicly known because a gag order was placed on the investigation.

-Based on the investigation Shin Bet knew Halifa tossed Dadon's cellphone out the window as he was driving away and sometime later tossed her wallet near the Beduin village of Beit Zarzir, followed by him trying to allegedly cover up the murder by washing the blood off his cab.
+Based on the investigation Shin Bet knew Khalifa tossed Dadon's cellphone out the window as he was driving away and sometime later tossed her wallet near the Beduin village of Beit Zarzir, followed by him trying to allegedly cover up the murder by washing the blood off his cab.
 Shortly after the murder, several Arab youths found and used Dadon's credit card, leading to their arrest.

 Israeli security services originally thought the murder might have been criminally motivated due to the use of her credit cards, however they later released a statement stating that the murder was probably committed for nationalistic reasons, after security service conducted further investigation and judged it an act of terrorism.

 Trial

-On 3 November 2014 the trial of Halifa began.
-Halifa's defense attorney claimed the cabbie admitted to the crime under duress and requested the confession be withdrawn.
+On 3 November 2014 the trial of Khalifa began.
+Khalifa's defense attorney claimed the cabbie admitted to the crime under duress and requested the confession be withdrawn.
 As the trial began the tape of the moment police believe Dadon was murdered was played.

-On 9 September 2015, Halifa was convicted of the murder of Dadon, and sentenced to life in prison.
+On 9 September 2015, Khalifa was convicted of the murder of Dadon, and sentenced to life in prison.
 Additionally he was ordered to pay NIS 258,000 in punitive damages to the Dadon family.